RIT-LECDM/TEAMS-Module/README.md

 ============
 [Webpage.](http://rit-lecdm.github.io/TEAMS-Module/)

-This is the respository for the TEAMS Module being developed by the Rochester Institute of Technology and the University of Delaware to go onto the GREET Model of emissions tracking and lifecycle analysis.
+This is the repository for the TEAMS Module being developed by the Rochester Institute of Technology and the University of Delaware to go onto the GREET Model of emissions tracking and lifecycle analysis.

 Overview
 --------